Tumulte/picaro/README.md

 You can try the software but the main branch is was just a way to make sure it was a good idea

-## but it's being built as a stable software
+## ...but it's being built as a stable software

 Picaro is currently being rebuilt from the ground up (branch `next`):
 * Full TDD